 The answer is simple.
 We are underutilizing a huge component of our healthcare workforce, and there are well documented gaps in nearly every aspect of professional advancement.

-Harvard Medical School CME Course: Career Advancement & Leadership Skills for Women in Healthcare This course focuses on developing competencies in the following key leadership skill set domains with diversity inclusion a common theme throughout:
+Harvard Medical School CME Course: Career Advancement & Leadership Skills for Women in Healthcare This course focuses on developing competencies in the following key leadership skill set domains:

 - Mission and Vision

 - Diversity and Inclusion